kgateway-dev/kgateway/docs/content/operations/debugging_gloo/_index.md

 weight: 10
 ---

-At times you may need to debug Gloo and misconfigurations.
+At times you may need to debug Gloo misconfigurations.
 Gloo is based on [Envoy](https://www.envoyproxy.io) and often times these misconfigurations are observed as a result of behavior seen at the proxy.
 This guide will help you debug issues with Gloo and Envoy.

 The guide is broken into 3 main sections: